Welcome to Year 4!

 Our topic this term is 'Fearsome Beasts' and we have shared what we already know about dragons, dinosaurs, volcanoes and fossils, thought hard about curious questions we would like to answer, built dragon nests, painted dragon eggs and drawn charcoal dragons!

-We are looking forward to meeting you on Monday 25th at 5pm for an informal welcome and 'meet the team'.
+We are looking forward to meeting you on Wednesday 19th September at 5pm for an informal welcome and 'meet the team'.

 Year 4 use Class Dojo as a method of rewarding the children for super behaviour, making good choices, displaying excellent attitudes to learning, sharing their work and much more.
 The Class Dojo App allows us to communicate this with parents and keep you informed about activities we are doing.
 If you have not received a log in code and would like to get involved, please see your child's class teacher.
 The children can access the Dojo from home and share photos of their home learning and achievements.
 The Class Dojo however, does not replace any of the other means of communication and text messaging, email and newsletters will continue to be used, and requests for meetings with teachers or raising concerns about your child, should always be made via email through the school office.
 Many thanks!